sporto/elm-workshop/content/03-tea/02-structure.md

         }
 ```

-Copy this into a `Main.elm` file open it using elm-reactor.
+Copy this into a `Main.elm` file (you can either overwrite the file from the previous chapter, or start a new project folder with `elm-package install -y`), and open it using elm-reactor.
 You should see "Hello".
+Admittedly, this is a lot of code to do very little, but it's a really solid foundation to build real-world applications upon.
 Let's break this down in the next section.